Colin Barnett: Opposition (2001–2008)

 The Court government was defeated at the 2001 election.
-Court had a somewhat frosty relationship with Barnett and wanted to keep him from becoming leader of the opposition.
-While Court was from the conservative wing of the state Liberal Party, Barnett is from the moderate wing.
-Court engineered a plan to have federal MP Julie Bishop succeed him instead.
+Despite Barnett's reputation as a competent minister, he and Court had a somewhat frosty relationship.
+The two were factional rivals; Court is from the conservative wing of the Liberal Party while Barnett is a moderate.
+In hopes of keeping Barnett from succeeding him as Liberal leader, Court engineered a plan to have federal MP Julie Bishop succeed him instead.
 Under Court's plan, both he and Barnett would have resigned from the state legislature.
 Bishop would have resigned from federal parliament and handed her seat of Curtin, the safest Liberal seat in the Perth area, to Barnett.
-Bishop would have then run in either Barnett's seat of Cottesloe or Court's seat of Nedlands, both reckoned as comfortably safe Liberal seats.
+Bishop would have then run in the ensuing by-election for either Barnett's seat of Cottesloe or Court's seat of Nedlands, both reckoned as comfortably safe Liberal seats.
 Court would then hand leadership of the WA Liberals to Bishop once she was safely in state parliament.
 When Barnett found out about the plan, he claimed to have "choked on his Weet-Bix" at what he described as "an act of treachery or deceit."
 However, when Bishop rejected the plan, Court, finding himself in an untenable situation, resigned.
 Barnett then took the leadership after defeating his only opponent Rod Sweetman.

 At the 2005 state election, Barnett proposed the construction of a canal from the rivers of the Kimberley Ranges in northern Western Australia to Perth to meet Perth's growing water supply problem.
 The proposal was costed by Barnett at A$2 billion, however it soon emerged that no feasibility study or detailed costings had been done.
 Some experts put the cost as high as A$5 billion.
 The Prime Minister, John Howard, refused to commit federal funds to the project.
 He released the policy costings only a few days before the election, when a A$200 million error in the costings document was discovered.
 When the Gallop government was returned with its majority intact, Barnett accepted responsibility for the defeat and resigned the Liberal leadership.
 On 9 March 2005 Liberal MPs elected Matt Birney, the member for Kalgoorlie, as Barnett's successor.

 Barnett spent the next two years on the backbench—the first time in his career he had not been either a minister or opposition frontbencher.
 In November 2007, he announced that he would retire from politics at the next state election, at that stage due by May 2009.